dsfields/spleen-pgsql-node/README.md

       - `params`: an array of objects that describes the parameters used in the query.
 The index of each entry corresponds to its `$#` placeholder in the filter statement.
 The corresponding `$#` placeholder will be index - 1.
 Each object has the following properties:

         - `type`: the PostgreSQL data type of the parameter.
+For possible values see [Supported PostgreSQL Data Types](#supported-postgresql-data-types).

         - `value`: the value of the parameter.